- helpmate (n.)

 - helve (n.)

-- Old English helfe, hielfe "handle of an axe" or other tool or weapon, from Proto-Germanic *halbma- (cognates: Old Saxon helvi, Middle Dutch helf, Old High German halb "handle of an axe," Old High German helmo "tiller"); related to halter and helm (n.1), from PIE *kelp- "to hold, grasp."
+- Old English helfe, hielfe "handle of an axe" or other tool or weapon, from Proto-Germanic *halbma- (source also of Old Saxon helvi, Middle Dutch helf, Old High German halb "handle of an axe," Old High German helmo "tiller"); related to halter and helm (n.1), from PIE *kelp- "to hold, grasp."
 In Middle English, to holden the axe bi the helve (c.
 1200) meant "to take something by the right end."

 - Helvetian (adj.)